flhofer/docker_tutorial/#1_Container/README.md

 This starts a new container instance with the name `cont1` and interactively (-it) connects to it.
 The container automatically exits once it has nothing to do anymore, i.e. if you start a container to run a program, it stops again as soon as the program terminates.

 :information_source: -i = always attach to container,  -t create TTY, together -it.
 Alternatively, -d stands for detach, thus running in the background.
 We will see later what it means.
-More info in the [reference][3]
+More info in the run reference [run-reference][3]

 If you type `exit`, you terminate the prompt return back to the console.
 You did not specify any command, but any container has a default execution or command entry.
 We can verify that by typing `docker inspect <image-name>`.
 For `ubuntu:latest` this gives a JSON format output containing